Section 1. NAME.

 Section 1.
 Positions

-The elected officers of the Association shall consist of a Chairman, Chairman-Elect, two Vice-Chairmen and a Secretary/Treasurer.
-A Past Chairman shall not be eligible for election as an officer.
+The elected officers of the Association shall consist of a Chair, Chair-Elect, two Vice-Chairs and a Secretary/Treasurer.
+A Past Chair shall not be eligible for election as an officer.

 B. CHAIR-ELECT.
 The duties may be such as assigned by the Chair and/or the Board of Directors.